nchursin/sfcraft-lwc-api/README.md

 1. `wire` cuase some of our e2e tests go flaky.
 Probably we just don't know how to cook it here though.
 1. And the most important: `getRecord` cannot be promisified.
 At least I didn't found how to do it :(

+## Installation

+This is distributed as an unlocked package.
+Just install the latest version.

+Alternatively, you can clone this repo and push/deploy it to your org.

 ## How to use it

 Instead of importing `getRecord` from LWC library, you can just use `getRecord` from `sfcraft_LwcApi`: